The Iron Giant: Critical response

-Accolades
+Awards

 The Hugo Awards nominated The Iron Giant for Best Dramatic Presentation, while the Science Fiction and Fantasy Writers of America honored Brad Bird and Tim McCanlies with the Nebula Award nomination.
 The British Academy of Film and Television Arts gave the film a Children's Award as Best Feature Film.
 In addition The Iron Giant won nine Annie Awards out of fifteen nominations, winning every category it was nominated for, with another nomination for Best Home Video Release at The Saturn Awards.
 IGN ranked The Iron Giant as the fifth favorite animated film of all time in a list published in 2010.
 In 2008, the American Film Institute nominated The Iron Giant for its Top 10 Animated Films list.